apparena/docs/docs/api/001-index.rst

 which are expected to be small enough to avoid these issues.
 You can find the allowed relations for each call in the corresponding section.

 The response format of a collection request with relations looks something like this (exemplified by a request to 'apps'):

+..
+Warning:: Fetching a lot of entities with relations can be very memory intensive.
+Even though we designed it the way these issues are unlikely, use collection fetching with entities with caution!

 .. http:response:: Example request body